YouYueHuang/SelfDrivingCarProjects/P5-Vehicle-Detection/README.md

 To choose the parameters of the HOG feature extraction, I try to quantify the disimilarity of a car and a not car image with absolute mean difference.
 To compare the result, I visualized the average difference with boxplot below:

-The following figures shows boxplot of the absolute mean difference of a car image and all not-car images with different HOG parameters
+<p align="center"><b>The following figures shows boxplot of the absolute mean difference of a car image and all not-car images with different HOG parameters.</b></p>

 ![alt text][image12]

 #### Spatial Binning of Color and Histogram of Color
+---
 With resized image and color distribution of pixels, we can get features of different pixel resolution and color space.
 One advantage is to reduce the feature number and keep the relevant features at lower resolution.

 A convenient function for scaling down the resolution of an image is OpenCV's `cv2.resize()`.
 It can be used scale a color image or a single color channel as follows: